-These parameters all go to make up better living conditions for residents.
+These parameters all go to make up better-living conditions for residents.
 California has perhaps the most legislation in place to implement environmental policy but it doesn’t even come in the top ten for all the important stuff like air quality.
 Colorado has some of the freshest air in the US with its Rocky Mountains and penchant for outdoor pursuits but has a pretty big carbon footprint which sets it well back from the top five greenest states in the US.

-US States and Pollution
+The US States and Pollution

-For major built up areas the problem of pollution has been with us for a long while.
+For major built-up areas, the problem of pollution has been with us for a long while.
 It’s not just the exhaust from the millions of cars we drive but how big corporations deal with their waste when manufacturing products.

-US States and Energy Consumption
+The US States and Energy Consumption

 Things can be misleading, however, Vermont gets to the top of the list for being the greenest state mainly because it has a much smaller population.
 It consumes less power and has lower CO2 emissions and levels of pollution.
-Yes, it has a number of good policies in place to promote areas such as renewable technology and is working hard to implement these but it benefits from location and size too.
+Yes, it has several good policies in place to promote areas such as renewable technology and is working hard to implement these but it benefits from location and size too.

 Which States are Best at Renewables?

-Perhaps asking which are the greenest states is a little misleading as it depends on a lot on size and location as well as natural and historical resources.
+Perhaps asking which are the greenest states is a little misleading as it depends a lot on size and location as well as natural and historical resources.
 Which states have embraced the renewables agenda may be more important for the future of the US.
 The US is second only to China in the amount of power it uses (a humbling 4 trillion kilowatts in 2010) so the work it does from now on to switch to renewable and clean energy sources is pretty important.

 California has one of the best legislative and incentive programs in place to promote the uptake of solar PV – a good idea because of the high levels of sunshine in the state.
-Many states now have a renewable portfolio standard in place which means they have committed to get a certain amount of their energy mix from clean technology in the next couple of generations.
+Many states now have a renewable portfolio standard in place which means they have committed to getting a certain amount of their energy mix from clean technology in the next couple of generations.
 For instance, California aims to get 20% of its energy from renewables by 2017.
 Colorado wants 30% by 2020 and Hawaii is shooting for 100% by 2045.

 Hawaii is a good example of a state that has gone all out for renewables.
 It has some things in its favor, of course.
-As an island state it has access to good wind resources and plenty of sunshine that make it great for both wind turbines and solar PV.
+As an island state, it has access to good wind resources and plenty of sunshine that make it great for both wind turbines and solar PV.
 But it’s also a major tourist destination and embracing green solutions makes perfect sense for the legislatures and local people.

 Head to Alabama and you get a different story.
 Here you find a state that only produces enough solar electricity to power some 80 homes despite having enough sunshine each year to make the industry viable.
-That isn’t to say the state hasn’t got on the renewables band wagon – it’s just been a little on the slow side and has some major catch-up to do.
+That isn’t to say the state hasn’t got on the renewables bandwagon – it’s just been a little on the slow side and has some major catch-up to do.

 While we all might be cutting those harmful carbon emissions on an individual basis, it’s clear there are some pretty startling differences across states.
-It takes more than just making sure you recycle properly, or put in the right light bulbs, or even decide to have solar panels put on your roof top.
-We also need to make sure that our industries produce less emissions and take on new, cleaner technology and we need to have the incentives in place that make a difference.
+It takes more than just making sure you recycle properly, or put in the right light bulbs, or even decide to have solar panels put on your rooftop.
+We also need to make sure that our industries produce fewer emissions and take on new, cleaner technology and we need to have the incentives in place that make a difference.

 According to President Obama recently, things are heading in the right direction: